cargo2nix/cargo2nix/examples/3-static-resources/README.md

 [`ructe`]: https://github.com/kaj/ructe

-Let's begin by creating a new Cargo crate called `project-with-resources`.
+Let's begin by creating a new Cargo crate called `static-resources`.

 ## Generating the project